 Make sure managers can access the information they need asynchronously, such a recording of your training sessions and written documentation of your process.
 But also be proactive about checking in with your remote managers, and let them know your team is available to answer questions if they come up.

 Remote team members are often more likely to be overlooked for promotions and raises if they’re “out of sight, and out of mind.”
 Your team can use data to calibrate manager recommendations, and flag team members who might have been inadvertently left behind.

 Track promotion rates and promotion speed for office-based employees compared to remote employees.
 Similarly, compare compa-ratios and range penetration for these two groups to see if they differ widely.
 Dig in to any outliers to try to understand if they are justified, or if you need to make improvements to create a better experience for remote team members.

 The right technologies and tools can enable better collaboration, productivity, and satisfaction.
 For instance, project management software and instant messaging can help hybrid teams work together, even when they’re physically apart.

 The same holds true for compensation management software.
 The right solution can help all your stakeholders get on the same page, so you can provide fair compensation to employees—whether they work in the office or work remotely.
-If your solution isn’t set up to support your remote compensation strategy, evaluate some new options before your next cycle.
+If your solution isn’t set up to support your remote compensation strategy, evaluate some new options before your next review cycle.

 Final thoughts on running a compensation cycle for a hybrid workforce

 The world of work is fundamentally different in the wake of the pandemic.
 As companies adjust, there will be learning curves.
-But the organizations that put in the work to adapt and ensure a consistent employee experience for both colocated and remote team members will have happier, more engaged, and more productive teams.
+But the organizations that put in the work to adapt and ensure a consistent employee experience for both office-based and remote team members will have happier, more engaged, and more productive teams.